Brennall/HFH-SRD/Chapter02.md

 **Mastery of Charms and Illusions:** When the character casts enchantment spells (such as charm person) or illusion spells (such as phantasmal force), the spell effects are calculated as if he were two class levels higher than his actual level of experience.
 Targets of his enchantment spells suffer a -2 penalty to their saving throw, as do those who attempt to disbelieve his illusions.
 If the character has this proficiency and the mastery of domination and deception class power, the character can cast enchantments and illusions as if he were three (rather than two) caster levels higher than his actual caster level, and targets suffer a -3 penalty to their saving throws.

-**Personal Talisman:** A ceremonialist with the Personal Talisman proficiency has created a special magic item, his personal talisman, which he uses to aid him in performing ceremonies.
+**<a name="personal-talisman"></a>Personal Talisman:** A ceremonialist with the Personal Talisman proficiency has created a special magic item, his personal talisman, which he uses to aid him in performing ceremonies.
 When the proficiency is first taken, the character immediately gains a talisman of his own tradition which provides a +1 bonus to ceremony throws for ceremonies of one particular type.
 The character may choose from death & necromancy; detection; elemental air; elemental earth; elemental fire; elemental water; enchantment & illusion; healing; movement; protection; summoning; and transmogrification.
 Each time the proficiency is selected thereafter, the personal talisman can increase its bonus by +1 for one type of ceremony.
 A character may never have more than one personal talisman at a time, and a personal talisman may never be used by anyone other than the character.

 If the character’s personal talisman is ever lost or destroyed, the character may make a new one.
 Making a new personal talisman costs 5,000gp less than normal per rank in the proficiency, with the equivalent reductions in time, special components, and workshop requirements.
 Any magic research throws to make the personal talisman are always successful.